laurent-martin/aspera-api-examples/web/README.md

-# Aspera transfers in web app using Connect or HTTP Gateway and Node API
+# Aspera transfers in Browser-based Web Applications

-This sample application shows how to build an Aspera-transfer-enabled web application using the Aspera Connect SDK and Aspera HTTP Gateway SDK.
+This sample application shows how to build an Aspera-transfer-enabled web application using:

+- the Aspera Connect SDK
+- the Aspera HTTP Gateway SDK
+- the Aspera Desktop Client SDK (not implemented yet)

-In both case, starting a transfer consists in building a **transfer spec** and then calling the browser-side javascript `startTransfer` SDK's API.
+In all cases, starting a transfer consists in building a **transfer spec** and then calling the browser-side javascript `startTransfer` SDK's API.

 The transfer spec is Aspera's structure that contains all information to start a transfer: